CasimirKaPazi/tikap/README.md

 /p t k/ /ɨ ɐ/

-The syllable structure is (#C)CV(V)(C).

-This means:
-* CC Clusters are possible word initial and medial.
-* Final only one consonant can appear.
+The way phonemes can be ordered is limited by these rules:

-* There are at most two vowels in a row.
+* There can not be more than two consonants or vowels in a row.
-* Geminates and long vowels are counted as CC and VV respectively.

-Example:
-/ptaap.ti/
-/iak/
-/pia/
-/tai.kiik/
+* Word final there can at most be one consonant in the coda.

 Usually the ratio of consonants and vowels in a root words is limited by `C = V ± 1` .
 Exceptions are possible.

+## Stress

+Vowels and combinations of vowels constitute syllable nuclei.
+Primary stress can fall on either of those, preferable on VV parts if present.

+Example:
+patata > /'pa.ta.ta/ /pa'ta.ta/ /pa.ta'ta/
+paatta > /'paat.ta/
+apatta > /'a.pat.ta/ /a'pat.ta/ /a.pat'ta/
+aptaat > /ap'taat/

 ## Allophones